The Modified SACE

 For example variations of English include-

 - English to enable development of a sense of self and meaningful connection with others through Intensive Interaction.

-- English to enable develop skills using Augmentative and Alternative Communication (AAC) systems to overcome the impact of motor difficulties and cognitive impairment on their ability to speak, read and write.
+- English to enable students to develop skills using Augmentative and Alternative Communication (AAC) systems to overcome the impact of motor difficulties and cognitive impairment on their ability to speak, read and write.